vjbollavarapu/modulyn-community/apps/backend/smart_contracts/README.md

 ---

-**Note**: This directory is part of the TidyGen ERP monorepo.
+**Note**: This directory is part of the Modulyn ERP monorepo.
 The smart contracts are integrated with the Django backend for complete Web3 functionality.